Best Categories for Luggage & Bags

 Import your luggage & bags catalog

-Upload your product data via CSV, Excel, or API.
-WISEPIM automatically detects luggage-relevant attributes like dimensions, volume, material, and airline compliance data from your existing product information.
+Upload your product data by CSV, Excel, or API.
+WISEPIM automatically picks up luggage-relevant attributes such as dimensions, volume, material, and airline compliance from your existing product information.

 AI categorizes your products

-WISEPIM's AI analyzes product titles, descriptions, and images to classify each item by bag type, form factor, and use case.
-It distinguishes carry-ons from checked luggage, business backpacks from travel packs, and assigns products to the correct category path.
+WISEPIM's AI reads product titles, descriptions, and images to classify each item by bag type and use case.
+It tells carry-ons from checked luggage, business backpacks from travel packs, and places every product in the right category.

 Review, refine, and publish

-Review AI suggestions in bulk, verify dimension data and airline compliance, and push your categorized products to all sales channels.
-Categories and attribute mappings stay synced as you add new products.
+Review AI suggestions in bulk, check dimension data and airline compliance, then push your products to all your sales channels.
+Categories and attribute mappings stay in sync as you add new products.

 Frequently Asked Questions